Cawang (Transjakarta): History

 The station began operational as BNN together with the opening of corridor 7 on 27 January 2007.
 It originally had two separated side platforms each placed on north and south roadsides.
 Both were connected by a transfer bridge within paid area, which allowed passengers to change direction without paying again.
 The buildings each had two platform bays, which were later extended to five.

-In May 2018, the original station buildings were demolished to make way for the construction of the Cawang LRT station; replaced by temporary buildings located 200 m east of the original site, built in same format of two side platforms situated on the northeast and south.
+In May 2018, the original station buildings were demolished to make way for the construction of the Cawang LRT station; they were replaced by temporary buildings located 200 m east of the original site, built in same format of two side platforms situated on the northeast and south.
 The northeast building was only accessible via a separated bridge, as it stood in the middle of a road fork.
 The south building was accessible from a street-level entrance on the east and also connected to north side.
-Route 9A (Cililitan–Grogol Reformasi) did not stop at these buildings since the opening of the new west building.

 The design of the LRT station has already included the new integrated building of BNN BRT station below it.
 Once the LRT station building was finished, the new BRT station (sometimes referred as BNN LRT) was opened to the public on 24 March 2023.
-However, the temporary buildings on the east remained operating until 2025.
+However, the temporary buildings on the east remained operating until 2025, and route 9A (Cililitan–Grogol Reformasi) did not stop at these buildings since the opening of the new west building.

 In December 2023, Transjakarta renamed BNN BRT station as Cawang as a part of name neutralization from any government institutions like the nearby BNN, as well as other third-party names, to allow the station to grant a naming right.
 The northeast and southeast buildings, however, retained the original name to distinguish themself with the new one on the west, though were no longer mentioned in any Transjakarta route maps sometime later.

 On 1 March 2025, the temporary northeast and southeast building of the station ceased operating, concentrating all services at the west building.
 They were abandoned for eight months, and were demolished in early November 2025.